melissavoegeli/threading-in-clojure/Futures_and_Delays.md

 ### Differences

 Discuss when we would use a delay versus a future.
+Afterwards continue on to learn about [Atoms](Atoms.md).